tqfang/tqfang.github.io/_pages/about.md

 News
 ------
+- 2023/10 5 papers accepted to EMNLP.
+Topics includes zero-shot commonsense QA (2 findings), knowledge-constrained decoding (main), a benchmark for analogy reasoning (main), a benchmark for academic writing formalization (main).
+- 2023/9 Invited to serve as the PC for SDM 2024.
 - 2023/6 Invited to serve as the PC for AAAI 2024.
 - 2023/5 Two paper accepted to ACL 2023 main conference.
 - 2023/4 Preprints about [ChatGPT on discourse relations](https://arxiv.org/abs/2304.14827) and an updated benchmark of [CSKB Population](https://arxiv.org/abs/2304.10392) are released.